-The Atlan Model Context Protocol (MCP) server enables AI agents to interact with Atlan services, providing tools for searching, retrieving, traversing, and updating assets within your data catalog.
+The Atlan Model Context Protocol (MCP) server enables AI agents to interact with Atlan data catalog services, allowing them to search, query, and manage data assets directly from AI interfaces like Claude or Cursor.

 Before installing, you'll need: